fpottier/baby/HACKING.md

 `VIEW` and `LEAF`. `EMPTY` tests whether a tree is empty (that is, a leaf);
 `BOTH_EMPTY` tests whether two trees are empty.

+The code of the upper layer assumes that the module `E : OrderedType` gives the (preordered) type of the set elements (also known as keys).

 ## Base layer (weight balancing implementation)

 The module `Weight` offers one implementation of the base layer,